Moegaku

 Moegaku (もえがく) is a series of English language study adventure games for PC and PSP developed by Studio Sagittarius.
 Based on the concept that was made popular by the Moetan series of English wordbooks, it tries to spark the interest of the player for language-learning with cute, moe characters and a setting that should feel familiar to otaku.

-Enhanced version of the game included idiom card, audio CD, metal charm pen.
+Enhanced version of the game included idiom cards, audio CD, metal charm pen.

 In January 2008, it was adapted into the television show Moegaku★5.
 It aired on BS Fuji Monday-Friday, and was hosted by voice actress Aya Hirano.

 Story

 One day, Kyoka Akira told Tukishima Moe he would study in United States.
 Although Moe wanted Akira to stay, Moe had poor English skills.
 Responding to Moe's wish Lulue appeared to help Moe.
 Using the transformation item given by Megamisama, she must battle against rival magical girls, by chanting in English to cast spells.
 Unfortunately, Moe's English was poor.
 However, Emily was willing to train Moe with English.
 In order for Moe and Akira to study together, Moe must prepare for the final battle taking place 50 days later.